 It’s a wonderful day when your metal building is finished and ready to use…until you try to open the door and it gets jammed—or comes off the rails altogether!
-It might seem like getting door installation right should be a given.
+It might seem like getting a door installation right should be a given.
 But there are times when the wrong design or a shoddy installation job can make a building non-functional.
-We’ve read horror stories about this happening to property owners, and here are some examples of what can go wrong.
+We’ve read horror stories about this happening to property owners, and here are some examples of problems with metal building doors.

 When the Whole Thing Falls Apart…

 Grandpa_e posted at tractorbynet.com about the hack job his builders did on installing a sliding door on a pole barn.

 They installed the door in such a way that rain could blow over the top of it into the barn.
 They also slapped the track and trim together with little attention to detail.
 The bottom track had just a metal channel with no guides, posts, or wheels to make the door run in the track.

 This property owner was savvy enough to know something wasn’t quite right and contacted his contractor to see about having it redone.
 He was right to be concerned.
 The next day, the door fell off completely!

 A discussion over at contractoralk.com highlights another problem that even handy folks run into when they design a metal building themselves.

 One member was finishing out a steel workshop and needed a door with a good seal.
 He knew it would be important to keep dust from contaminating freshly painted completed work.
 However, he was stuck for options.
 The sliding doors he investigated would leave a gap.
 There wasn’t enough room for an overhead door, and a swinging door would sag over a sloped driveway.

 Designers should have addressed issues like having a good seal or being lockable during the design phase to come up with a workable solution.